Wedding traditions and superstitions have played a huge part in weddings across the globe for hundreds of years.

 The wedding veil hides the bride’s beauty and wards off evil spirits.
 Another explanation is that during the times of arranged marriages the bride’s face would be covered until the groom had committed to the marriage.

 Oh, and after your wedding, don’t let your friend try on your veil!
-It’s supposed to mean she’ll run off with your husband, and we can’t be having that.
+It’s supposed to mean she’ll run off with your partner, and we can’t be having that.